Dallas Police Department Expanded Neighborhood Patrol

 Q. Who oversees this program?

 A. WPHA DALLAS ENP, INC, is a Texas Nonprofit Corporation which has received a 501(c)4 tax-exemption from the IRS.
 It's directors and officers are non-paid volunteer residents of Windsor Park.
 For more information, refer to: WPHA DALLAS ENP

 Q. What are the annual fees?

-A. Membership dues for 2018 have been combined with WHPA HOA annual dues and discounted to a combined rate of $550 ($575, if paid by credit card).
-Many of our Members are helping to launch this important new security program by underwriting additional amounts, which we appreciate.
+A. WPHA Membership dues for 2022 have been combined with WHPA HOA annual dues and discounted to a combined rate of $550 ($575, if paid by credit card).
+The BP ENP only Memeership fee is $500 ($525) if paid by credit card).
+Many of our Members are helping to launch this important new security program by underwriting additional amounts, which we appreciated.
 The more revenue we have, the more DPD patrol hours we will have.
 No refund is made should a Member withdraw during the year, but a resident may transfer his Membership to a successor homeowner should s/he move out of the neighborhood.
-Likewise, due to the start-up costs of this program, the board has not yet considered a lesser prorated Membership dues level for Members joining during the year; however, we do offer a monthly dues payment option on our website.
+We do offer a monthly dues payment option on our website.

 Q. How do I sign up and pay Membership fees?

-A. Your check may be delivered or mailed to LuAnne Hobbs at 7108 Desco Drive, or you may pay with a credit card on our website at www.wphadallas.com.
+A. Your check may be delivered or mailed to LuAnne Hobbs at 7108 Desco Drive, or you may pay with a credit card on our website.

 Q. What do the annual ENP fees pay for?

 A. Use of the patrol car, associated equipment and patrol officer wages.
 Overall costs will vary depending on the number of patrol hours we utilize.
-Organization and administration will be provided by WPHA DALLAS ENP, INC.
+Organization and administration will be provided by WPHA DALLAS ENP, INC, as 501(c)4 Texas Nonprofit Corporation.

 Q. How many hours will the officer patrol our neighborhood?

 A. This will depend on the level of participation and interest.
-We would like to patrol at least 44 hours per week.
-This will require that at least 230 households join the program.
-If more people join the program, we will either reduce the cost or add additional patrol hours, depending on the wishes of the Members.
+We would like to patrol at least 56 hours per week (two 4-hour shifts per day).
+This will require that at least 278 Members join the program.
+If more people join the program, we will additional patrol hours.